logo

 Regrassing & cropping

-About 8 ha of maize is grown each year.
-The budget includes $14,000, ($1700-1800/ha), for seed, cultivation, planting, weed and pest control, harvesting and stacking.
+About 8 ha of maize is usually grown each year.
+This year only 6.2 ha has been planted as there was surplus maize silage left over in the spring.
+The budget includes $18,600, ($3000/ha), for seed, cultivation, planting, weed and pest control, harvesting and stacking.
 Yields are typically 22-23 t DM/ha.
-Pasture renovation includes regrassing the maize areas after harvest with permanent pasture.
+Pasture renovation allowance of $11,400 includes regrassing the maize areas after harvest with permanent pasture.
 Each year paddocks are ranked 1-5 on performance.
-The worst, (ranked at 1), are earmarked for next years maize crop and under sown with annual rye grass in the autumn, any ranked 2 or 3 are under sown with permanent pasture and any areas that have been affected by drought, pugging or insects area are also repaired.
+The worst, (ranked at 1), are earmarked for next year's maize crop and under sown with annual rye grass in the autumn, any ranked 2 or 3 are under sown with permanent pasture and any areas that have been affected by drought, pugging or insects area are also repaired.
 One third of the farm is broadcast with plantain each year which results in about 20% of the sward being plantain in year 1, 10% in year 2 and 5% in year 3.
 This helps to mitigate N losses.

 Weed and pest